Listen to the Layers: Mitigating Hallucinations with Inter-Layer Disagreement: Results

 \section{Results}

 Table~\ref{tab:truthfulqa_full_result} shows the performance of all decoders and models, on the TruthfulQA benchmark.
-From the table, we see that the \decoder with the \conmlds metric performs the best in terms of $T \times I$ for all models except Qwen-2.5 models, when all samples are considered.
+From the table, we see that the \decoder with the \conmlds metric performs the best in terms of $T \times I$ for all models except some Qwen-2.5 varients, when all samples are considered.

 Notably, for Llama-3-8b, \decoder improves $T \times I$ by 12.39 percentage points over greedy decoding and 1.57 points over the strongest baseline, DeCoRe.
-This shows that the proposed decoders are able to strike a good compromise between informativeness and truthfulness in the TruthfulQA dataset.
-Moreover, \decoder achieves highest truthfulness compare to other decoders. \decoder also have better performance in rejection rates, demonstrating its capability to avoid rejection pitfalls and deliver helpful responses.
+This shows that the proposed decoders are able to strike a good compromise between informativeness and truthfulness in the TruthfulQA dataset. \decoder also has better performance in rejection rates, demonstrating its capability to avoid rejection pitfalls and deliver helpful responses.
 When evaluated with excluding rejected samples, \decoder shows even stronger performance for all the models, achieving an average 20.88\% improvement over greedy decoding.
+Moreover, \decoder achieves highest truthfulness compared to other decoders.
+More detailed results of \decoder with different parameters are presented in Appendix ~\ref{app:truthfulqa} Table \ref{app:truthfulqa_full_result}.